xapian/xapian-docsprint/howtos/range_queries.rst

 | 30 - 40 million  | XP3  |
 +------------------+------+

-Then you can use a custom `ValueRangeProcessor` to both generate the relevant information for QueryParser to construct an `OP_VALUE_RANGE` query and to record which subranges we're interested in.
-For instance, if the user asks for '..15000000', your processor can remember that and later spit out an additional `OP_AND` query with terms `XP0` and `XP1`, that can be combined with the query generated by the QueryParser using `OP_FILTER`.
+Then you can use a custom :xapian-class:`ValueRangeProcessor` to both generate the relevant information for QueryParser to construct an :xapian-just-constant:`OP_VALUE_RANGE` query and to record which subranges we're interested in.
+For instance, if the user asks for '..15000000', your processor can remember that and later spit out an additional :xapian-just-constant:`OP_AND` query with terms `XP0` and `XP1`, that can be combined with the query generated by the QueryParser using :xapian-just-constant:`OP_FILTER`.

 .. todo:: actually, you can't safely combine the query with an external filter,
 	  because other bits of the query might be higher level.
 For example,